Jhn63/TicTacToe_Game/README.md

 # TicTacToe_Game
 ## A Simple Tic-tac-Toe game for two players using Java Swing

+The game works with a turn-based shifts, it ends when 3 figures are line up in vertical, horizontal, or diagonal.
+The game ends in even if there's no more spot available and none of the three previous scenarios could be done

 ![screenshot](shoot.png)

 ## How to play
-Use your mouse to click at an empty spot, once selected it can't be undone
+* Use your mouse to click at an empty spot, once selected it can't be undone

-The game works with turn-based shifts

-Use the restart button to start a new game
+* Use the restart button to start a new game